Onaga08/VibeCode/README.md

 ## ❤️ Credits & Inspiration

 Big shoutout to:
+- [exbraiin/FunnyCode](https://github.com/exbraiin/FunnyCode) the original author of the base code I built on
 - [jotson/ridiculous_coding](https://github.com/jotson/ridiculous_coding) for the chaotic genius
 - The original [Power Mode](https://marketplace.visualstudio.com/items?itemName=hoovercj.vscode-power-mode) extension
 - And coffee ☕, because without it, none of this would exist.